Amos47/2400/Chapter 2.md

 ![Nature of information](https://raw.githubusercontent.com/robertriordan/2400/master/Images/nature_of_info.png)

-I have arranged Katz’s five types into three groups, then ranked them in terms of their importance to us as students of business, but moreover, added a column delineating the approach taken by ICT to the challenge of how to deal with each group.
+I have arranged Katz’s five types into three groups, then ranked them in terms of their importance to us as students of business.
+Moreover, I have added a column delineating the approach taken by ICT to the challenge of how to deal with each group.
 Let’s begin at the bottom, and explain each in turn.

-As we walk our way up the scale, consider the context to be that our organisation is examining the results of an online poll asking visitors to a third-party website to rate the various products in our industry (let’s say it’s the toothpaste segment of the dental hygiene industry just to put a face on it).
+As we walk our way up the scale, consider the context to be that our organisation is examining the results of an online poll asking visitors to a third-party website to rate the various products in our industry (let’s say it’s the toothpaste segment of the dental hygiene industry just to put some teeth in it).
 The results have been summarised by the polling firm and released at a press conference sponsored by one of our biggest competitors.
 This could be damaging to us.
 The opinions of visitor’s to the website have been measured with the online survey and the raw data have been contextualised by the polling firm and, worst of all, our competitor has provided their own spin.

 Though the data have been transformed into information in the context of our competitor’s survey and the analysis by the polling firm, for us, it’s still raw data.
 In order to make a decision whether to act on the release of the data, we need to put it in our own unique context.
 The data are inbound per Figure LJLJ.